polcak/jsrestrictor/website/README.md

   generated from the source code comments, so these shouldn't be edited directly -- edit the original source comments instead (inside the `common/` project directory)
-- Other pages are copied from the project's `docs/` dir, so be sure to edit those instead of the files inside `content/pages`.

 ## Adding new pages